 The typhoon was believed to be a gift from the gods that was granted after the emperor prayed for divine intervention.

-Definition and Summary of Kamikaze Pilots
+Definition and Summary

 Definition: The name 'Kamikaze' refers to two great typhoons in 13th century history that saved Japan from invasion by the Mongol fleet under Kublai Khan.
 Each typhoon wrecked Mongol fleets attempting to invade Japan in 1274 and 1281.
 The Japanese believed the typhoons had been sent from the gods to protect them from their enemies.